Building Large-Scale English-Romanian Literary Translation Resources with Open Models

-\paragraph{Why GPT-o3 as the reference translator?} Table~\ref{tab:baseline-non-tf2} shows that \emph{GPT-o3} attains near‑ceiling values across all rubric dimensions (4.86–4.97), surpassing the next‑best systems (e.g., GPT‑4.1, Gemini‑2.5) by a consistent margin.
-We therefore adopt GPT‑o3 outputs as our \emph{silver‑standard} references for automatic comparisons elsewhere in the paper.
-Importantly, subsequent BLEU numbers reported for other systems use these GPT‑o3 translations as references, which explains why GPT‑o3 itself does not appear with a comparable BLEU entry in those tables.
+\paragraph{Why GPT-o3 as the reference translator?} Table~\ref{tab:baseline-non-tf2} indicates that GPT-o3 attains the highest average rubric score across the evaluated systems.
+We therefore adopt GPT-o3 outputs as \emph{silver-standard} references for reference-based comparisons elsewhere in the paper.
+Subsequent BLEU results use these GPT-o3 translations as references, which is why GPT-o3 itself does not appear with a comparable BLEU entry in those tables.

-\paragraph{Why Gemma‑3‑12B‑it as the open backbone to fine‑tune?} Among open baselines, \emph{Gemma‑3‑12B‑it} is the strongest model on our rubric (Avg.\ 4.43), clearly outperforming the 4B (3.81) and 1B (2.02) variants.
-It also provides a permissive license and robust tooling, making it a practical and competitive foundation for adaptation.
-Consequently, we select Gemma‑3‑12B‑it (and, for scaling experiments, its 4B and 1B counterparts) as the backbones for the \tinyfabulisttranslationframeworkshort fine‑tuning in the next subsection.
+\paragraph{Why Gemma-3-12B-it as the open backbone to fine-tune?} Among the open baselines, Gemma-3-12B-it achieves the highest rubric average (4.43), outperforming the 4B (3.81) and 1B (2.02) variants.
+It also offers a permissive license and mature tooling, making it a practical foundation for adaptation.
+We therefore select Gemma-3-12B-it (and, for scaling experiments, its 4B and 1B counterparts) as backbones for TF2 fine-tuning.